Generator-Based Fuzzers with Type-Based Targeted Mutation: Introduction

+Another idea that can improve the effectiveness of fuzzing is to capture patterns of relevant input in code with input generators.
 An input generator for a given type (also commonly used in property-based testing such as QuickCheck~\cite{quickcheck}) is just a function that returns a random instance of the type.
 Using generators to provide inputs yields generator-based fuzzing (hereafter ``GBF'').
 GBF can be used for both unit and system testing, and can capture patterns that constitute legal and typical inputs.
-The effort of writing generators can be amortized because many data types (e.g., associated with common file formats or libraries) are reused across applications, and generators for composite types can be expressed in terms of generators for their components.
-More recently, the authors of the Zest system~\cite{zest} demonstrated how CGF and GBF approaches can be combined by applying mutations to the sequence of random choices a generator uses to build an object.
-In more detail, generator-based fuzzers work by recording and mutating the sequence of choices made by the pseudo-random number calls within the generator code.
-We call this sequence of choices the \emph{fuzzer chosen input} or FCI, as distinct from the outputs of the generator methods which are the inputs to the program under test.
+Authors of the Zest system~\cite{zest} demonstrated how CGF and GBF approaches can be combined by applying mutations to the sequence of random choices a generator uses to build an object.
 Such mutations are more likely to achieve semantically relevant coverage because the generators enforce input validity constraints.
-However even when CGF and GBF are combined as in Zest, the location for a mutation is still chosen uniformly at random across the input.
-We observe a missed opportunity that such tools still have no connection between their coverage goals and the process of selecting mutations.

-Moreover, more precise targeting of mutations becomes increasingly important as test inputs become larger.
-On a small input, choosing mutation locations uniformly at random does not require much time to cover every part of an input, just by brute force.
-But for larger inputs, the most valuable locations to mutate shrink as a fraction of the input size, such as if a format's metadata has a fixed size while the data it describes gets larger.
-For large inputs, selecting mutation locations uniformly at random can be wasteful.
+However, even when CGF and GBF are combined as in Zest, the location for a mutation is still chosen uniformly at random across the input.
+We observe that such tools still have no connection between their coverage goals and the process of selecting mutations.
+This uniform mutation strategy becomes increasingly problematic as both inputs and codebases grow.
+For larger inputs, the most valuable mutation locations, such as fixed-size metadata fields in image files or protocol headers, shrink as a fraction of total input size.
+For example, a 100-byte metadata field in a 1MB image represents only 0.01\% of the input space, yet uniform mutation treats it no differently than irrelevant pixel data.
+Similarly, when fuzzing applications built on extensive libraries and frameworks, the application code itself may constitute only a small fraction of total executed code.
+We will use the term application'' to refer generically to the often smaller code that was written for a specific use case and that is the primary target of fuzzing.
+We will use third-party code'' to refer generically to all of the other code that also executes as part of the program under test but is not the primary target of fuzzing, such as libraries and frameworks.
+If fuzzers cannot distinguish between coverage in application code versus third-party libraries, they waste effort exploring irrelevant library internals while missing critical application branches.
+This can lead to an illusion of progress, as increased coverage in third-party code does not necessarily translate to meaningful coverage in the application code.